brianglass/anastasis/files/matins.md

 You went down into the tomb, O God the Giver of Life and you broke all the bolts and bars, raising up the dead who cry aloud: Glory to your Resurrection!
 O Christ, the Saviour all-powerful.

-Your tomb, O Christ, has brought me life: for you, the Lord of life, came and cried to those who were dwelling in the grave, Â‘All who are in bonds, be loosed: for I have come, the Ransom of the world.
+Your tomb, O Christ, has brought me life: for you, the Lord of life, came and cried to those who were dwelling in the grave, ‘All who are in bonds, be loosed: for I have come, the Ransom of the world.

 Let all the trees of the forest dance and sing, as they behold their fellow-tree, the Cross, today receiving veneration: for Christ, as holy David prophesied, has exalted it on high.